samjaninf/OFN-User-Guide---Master/trouble-shooting.md

 ## I want to sell whole chickens but don't know the weight of individual birds until day of slaughter.

 * This is not a problem!
-Read [here](basic-features/products-1/pricing-irregular-items-kg.md) for a range of ways the OFN platform has been designed to be flexible to meet the specific needs of food producers.
+Read [here](basic-features/products-1/pricing-irregular-items-kg.md) for a range of ways the Harvest To Order platform has been designed to be flexible to meet the specific needs of food producers.

 ## I supply 'Farmshop A' with potatoes which cost £1/kg.
 My potatoes are displaying for sale to customers at £1.20/kg